abhijeetsharma200/OpenCV-Wiki/Coding_Style_Guide.md

 High-level C++ interface.
 Algorithms
 ------------------------------------

 In some cases it is necessary to represent an algorithm as a class, not a function.
 For example, an algorithm can have internal state updated with each run, e.g. background subtraction.
 Or an algorithm can have many parameters.
-Some algorithms can have include several stages or steps, e.g. training and prediction in machine learning methods.
+Some algorithms can have several stages or steps, e.g. training and prediction in machine learning methods.

 If you decide to make your algorithm a class, you should follow OpenCV Algorithm concept.